 In 2018, the title received approximately 182 million new installs/registered users.

-Free Fire came with an excellent deal: the game could run on any mobile devices, and properly at that.
+Free Fire came with an excellent deal: the game could run on any mobile device, and properly at that.
 Graphics are not optimum, but you can see what you are doing, and they are not that bad.
 In countries like Brazil or India, where not everyone can invest in a high-end phone, such an alternative was perfect.
 Plus, the game is not neglected and has performance in mind.
 It would only be natural to see it gain traction with a large audience.
-And that is also why the most loyal player bases are in Southeast Asia, the Middle East and South America (with Brazil at the forefront).
+And that is also why the most loyal player bases are in Southeast Asia, the Middle East, and South America (with Brazil at the forefront).
 All regions with a high population density.

 2. In Q2 2021, Free Fire had a peak of 150 million daily active users.

 In 2020, at its peak, it reached 100 daily active players